-Spring Semester at South Central College runs from January 11 - May 12, 2021.
-South Central College, in coordination with the Minnesota State system and healthcare agencies, has implemented the following procedures to ensure a safe return to the campus spring semester, with particular emphasis on the high risk time in the first three weeks of the semester.
+South Central College, in coordination with the Minnesota State system and healthcare agencies, has implemented the following procedures to ensure a safe while on campus.

 - Campus Entrances: All current students should use the following doors to attend classes.

 The Faribault Campus will continue to have only one entrance, Door 4.

 The North Mankato Campus will have different entrances for various Groups: